 The Club season consists of a series of down-range-shoots.
 A down-range-shoot is a shoot at each range of 300, 400, 500, 600, 700, 800 and 900 yards.
 Each shoot consists of two rounds of 10 scoring shots starting with two sighting shots.

 Members are allocated a handicap which is adjusted according to scores.

 At the end of the season trophies for each down-range winner are awarded and also trophies for the Club Champion for highest off-rifle aggregate and for the Club Handicap Champion.

 Competition generally takes place on Saturday mornings starting at 8:30am.
-During the hotter parts of the year we shoot in the morning as we are bound by a hot weather policy.
+During the hotter parts of the year we are bound by a hot weather policy.
 Timing can vary and is changed in consultation with all members.